Service charges

 Why does my neighbour pay a different amount to me?

-You only pay for the services that you use whether direct to your house or in the area that you live.
 There may be rare circumstances where a neighbour pays a different amount.
 An example of this might be where you pay for the maintenance of a communal garden, but your neighbour has their own garden.
+Or in some cases, you might have different terms in your tenancy agreement around non-charge weeks.
+If you have any queries please get in touch.

 Will Housing Benefit or Universal Credit cover the increase in service charges?

-What if I can’t afford the changes to my service charge?
+What if I can’t afford the increase?